f5devcentral/access-labs/class4/module1/lab01.rst

 #.
 Select the **bigip-install-cert-idp** request.

 #.
 Examine the body of this request.
-This request installs the certificate we previously uploaded to the BIG-IPs crypte store.
+This request installs the certificate we previously uploaded to the BIG-IPs crypto store.

     |image010|